#pause #break #concentration #breathing #present moment #mindfulness

 #questions # knowledge # communication # self-improvement

-To be wise is to have more questions than you have answers.
+To be wise is to have more questions than answers.

 You need a lot of understanding to ask the right questions.

-Listen, tap into your knowledge, create those mental connections between the information you already know and delve further into the wisdom of others to increase your own.
+So listen, tap into your knowledge, make the mental connections between the information you already know, and delve into the wisdom of others to expand your own.

-A good question not only allows you to better understand a subject and thus expand your knowledge; it also opens up the conversation, it gives the other person a chance to speak.
+A good question not only allows you to better understand a topic and thus expand your knowledge; it also opens up the conversation by letting the other person have their say.

 Rituals are there to help us.